Breaking time-reversal symmetry for ratchet models of molecular machines: Discussion

 Increasing the barrier height of a sawtooth potential increases time asymmetry for a given dissipation, until the barrier is sufficiently high that the system rarely crosses the barrier (Figs.~\ref{fig:Avsh} and \ref{fig:colormaps}).
 The probability of crossing the barrier decreases as the barrier height increases, leading to more distinct forward and reverse trajectory distributions.

 The linear-response relationship between time asymmetry and dissipation holds for slow processes that allow the system to stay near equilibrium~\cite{speck04}.
-To assess performance for driving the system over a sawtooth potential, we compared time asymmetries to linear-response behavior at the same dissipation (Fig.~\ref{fig:colormaps}), finding a clear optimum spring constant which maximizes the improvement over linear response.
-At this optimum spring constant, relatively fast protocols produce dissipation in the range ($1 k_{\text{B}}T\lesssim h\lesssim 6k_{\text{B}}T$) at which linear-response time asymmetry is far below forbidden time asymmetries.
-This optimum spring constant suggests that molecular machines may benefit from states that are not too tightly or loosely constrained, aligning with the somewhat constrained dispersion of position distributions for states of both kinesin~\cite{isojima16} and $\text{F}_1$-ATPase~\cite{yasuda98}.
+To assess performance for driving the system over a sawtooth potential, we compared time asymmetries for the sawtooth to time asymmetries for linear-response behavior at the same dissipation (Fig.~\ref{fig:colormaps}), finding a clear optimum spring constant which maximizes the improvement over linear response.
+At this optimum spring constant, relatively fast protocols produce dissipation in the range ($1 k_{\text{B}}T\lesssim h\lesssim 8$~$k_{\text{B}}T$) at which linear-response time asymmetry is far below forbidden time asymmetries.
+This optimum spring constant suggests that molecular machines may benefit from states that allow some meaningful position fluctuations without high energetic cost, as long as these fluctuations are not so large as to be comparable to the separation between states.
+These states --- that are not too tightly or loosely constrained --- are consistent with the somewhat constrained distributions of kinesin position~\cite{isojima16} and $\text{F}_1$-ATPase angle~\cite{yasuda98}.

 When driving over a step potential~\cite{brown16}, there also is an optimal spring constant that maximizes time asymmetry relative to linear response.
 However, driving over steps exhibits increased time asymmetry for intermediate step heights, while driving over ratchets maximizes time asymmetry for large barrier heights.
-Sawtooth and step potentials are similar in that climbing either a sufficiently high barrier or step can cause the system to `get stuck', leading to distinct trajectory distributions for forward and reverse protocols.
+Sawtooth and step potentials are similar in that the crossing timescale for either a sufficiently high barrier or step may be longer than the protocol duration, leading to distinct trajectory distributions for forward and reverse protocols.
 However, moving the trap from the beginning to the end of the protocol for a step potential changes the equilibrium energy, while for a sawtooth potential the equilibrium energy remains unchanged.
 For a sufficiently large step, although the trap may be located on the high side of the step, most equilibrium probability will be on the low side of the step, allowing very similar trajectories for forward and reverse protocols; this is not possible for a sawtooth potential.
-This contrast between large steps and sawtooth barriers---regarding how equilibrium probability is located---causes time asymmetry to be maximal for intermediate step heights but for large sawtooth barriers.
+This contrast between large steps and sawtooth barriers---regarding how equilibrium probability is located---causes time asymmetry to be maximal for intermediate step heights and large sawtooth barriers.